-University of Alaska Fairbanks students now number over 10,000 strong and enjoy a wide spectrum of classes, majors and research opportunities at America’s Arctic University.
-Poised on a ridge on the edge of town, the campus affords exceptional views of the Alaska Range, including Denali.
+Naturally inspiring and always engaging, the University of Alaska Fairbanks campus is home to remarkable public spaces.
+Poised on a ridge on the western edge of town, the campus affords exceptional views of the Alaska Range, including Denali.

 UAF's more than 8,000 students enjoy a wide spectrum of academic and research enterprises at America’s Arctic university.
 The 1917 Alaska Territorial Legislature established the university, and the first classes began in 1922.
 Additional branches of the University of Alaska system have since opened in other cities.

 The University of Alaska Museum of the North, Geophysical Institute, Large Animal Research Station and Georgeson Botanical Garden are visitor favorites.
 Click here for more about visiting UAF.

 The University of Alaska Museum of the North's iconic, contemporary architecture was inspired by glacial crevasses, alpine ridges, the aurora borealis and breakup on the Yukon River.

 The museum's galleries offer a comprehensive exploration of Alaska’s diverse cultures, natural wonders, flora and fauna, as well as more than 2,000 years of Alaska art.
 Year-round displays feature exquisite Athabascan beaded moosehide clothing, Alaska paintings by old masters with wanderlust, ancient ivory and bone carvings that tell secrets of times past, and contemporary photographs and art that help define modern Alaska.

 The meditative yet invigorating “Place Where You Go To Listen” was developed by local composer John Luther Adams.
 The space uses sound and light to interpret real-time data from natural phenomena, including sunrises and sunsets, the phases of the moon, seismic action and the aurora borealis.